jcschubert/learn-go-with-tests/README.md

-# learn-go-with-tests
+# Learn Go with Tests &dash; Notes and Code

-Notes and code for "Learn Go with Tests"
+These are my personal notes and code as I work through [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/).